zovoilis-lab/Flye/docs/USAGE.md

 graph edges (see below).
 * `assembly_info.txt` - Extra information about contigs (such as length or coverage).

 Each contig is formed by a single unique graph edge.
-If possble, unique contigs are extended with the sequence from flanking unresolved repeats on the graph.
+If possible, unique contigs are extended with the sequence from flanking unresolved repeats on the graph.
 Thus, a contig fully contains the corresponding graph edge (with the same id), but might be longer then this edge.
 This is somewhat similar to unitig-contig relation